-Sophie Hurwitz is a senior Biochemistry and Theatre double major from Westfield NJ.
+Sophie Hurwitz is a senior Biochemistry and Theater double major from Westfield NJ.
 She has previously performed in Macbeth, The Importance of Being Earnest, Antigo Nick, and Enemy of the People at Union College.
 She is happy to be performing in Trojan Woman for her last production at Union.
-She would like to thank her family for their continuous support of her love for theatre.
+She would like to thank her family for their continuous support of her love for theater.